osrf/vrx-docker/README.md

 ### Setting up vrx\_gazebo

 `vrx_gazebo` must be setup on your machine to run these scripts.
 As of July 23, 2019, having vrx from source is required (this is related to Issue#1 of this repository).
 Please, follow the [VRX System Setup Tutorial](https://bitbucket.org/osrf/vrx/wiki/tutorials/SystemSetupInstall) sections __Install all prerequisites in your host system__ and __Option 2: Build VRX from source__.
 Make sure it is sourced so that you can run launch files from `vrx_gazebo`.
+Make sure that your file structure is `/home/<username>/vrx_ws`, as this will assure reliable functionality.

 ### Adding VRX team files